Weekly sessions offer an opportunity to develop your skill with your life mission inquiry process.

 We reflect on questions offered in the back of The Caravan of Remembering, working through them in the sequence given in the book.

 We aim for a quiet reflective space in community.
-Each session is 35 minutes and includes the process laid out below.
+Each session is about 30 minutes and includes the process laid out below.
 All are welcome, whether or not you've read Caravan.

 - 'Scale' from The Caravan of Remembering offered